dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 Uhh OK.
 Almost looks like markdown.

-My first thought was maybe the mail server was changing the message's source code.
+My first thought was maybe the receiving mail server was changing the message's source code.
 I checked and the source was the same across all three clients.
 I went back to my code and checked exactly what I was sending out:

 ```
 domain = "example.com"